 With increasing awareness and concern about environmental issues, sustainability has become a key trend in almost every industry.
 According to Nielsen, 66% of global consumers are willing to pay more for sustainable goods.

 1. Sustainability in Breweries

-Sustainable practices in breweries can include everything from using organic ingredients, recycling waste, conserving water, to using renewable energy.
+Sustainable brewery practices can include everything from using organic ingredients, recycling waste, and conserving water to using renewable energy.
 Promoting these practices as part of your brand’s story can attract eco-conscious consumers and enhance your brand’s image.